 Bernardino Telesio was born at Cosenza in Calabria in 1509 as the son of a noble and quite wealthy family.
 Having been educated by his uncle Antonio Telesio, a humanist of note, he studied in Milan, Rome and the famous university of Padua, which he left in 1535.
 There is no evidence that Telesio gained a doctorate.
 Instead of undertaking a university career, he spent several years in a Benedictine monastery (1535–44) without taking oaths.
 Later he lived in the Neapolitan home of Alfonso III Carafa, Duke of Nocera.
 In 1553 he married and settled in Cosenza, becoming the dominant figure of the Accademia Cosentina, which came to focus on natural philosophy under his tutelage.
 Telesio never held a salaried position.
 After the death of his wife in 1561, which marked the beginning of his financial difficulties, he seems to have spent some time in Rome under the patronage of Pope Pius IV.
 He rejected the Archbishopric of Cosenza offered by Pius IV in 1565, leaving this position to his brother.
 From 1576 on he was moving between Cosenza and Naples; in Naples he lived with the son and heir of Alfonso Carafa, Ferrante, to whom he dedicated the final version of his De rerum natura.
 He died in his hometown in 1588.

-Telesio dedicated his whole life to establishing a new kind of natural philosophy, which can be described as an early defense of empiricism bound together with a rigorous criticism of Aristotelian natural philosophy and Galenic physiology.
+Telesio dedicated his whole life to establishing a new kind of natural philosophy, which can be described as an early defense of naturalism and empiricism bound together with a rigorous criticism of Aristotelian natural philosophy and Galenic physiology.
 Telesio blamed both Aristotle and Galen for relying on elaborate reasoning rather than sense perception and empirical research.
 His fervent attacks against the greatest authorities of the Western philosophical and medical traditions led Francis Bacon to speak of him as “the first of the moderns” (Opera omnia vol. III, 1963, p.
 114).
 He was perhaps the most strident critic of metaphysics in late Renaissance times.
 It was obviously due to his excellent relationships with popes and clerics that he was not persecuted and was able during his own lifetime to publish his rather heterodox writings, which went on the index shortly after his death.
 His principal work is the aforementioned De rerum natura iuxta propria principia (“On the Nature of Things according to their Own Principles”), which in the last augmented edition of the author’s hand appeared in Naples in 1586.
 The De rerum natura is a huge treatise in nine books which deals with cosmology, biology, sense perception, reason and ethics.
 Another treatise of major importance is Quod animal universum ab unica animae substantia gubernatur.
 Contra Galenum, in which Telesio critizised central conceptions of Galenic physiology and psychology.
 This work was never printed, but circulated in manuscript copies (De Franco, 1981, p.
 XXII).
 Smaller treatises deal with a variety of themes such as colours, dreams, geology and meteorology, some of which were published in Rome in 1565 (De iis quae in aere fiunt et de terremotibus; De colorum generatione; De mari).
 Telesio’s philosophy was disseminated by friends and students such as Tommaso Campanella, whose writings contain long paraphrases of Telesian ideas; by Sertorio Quattromani, Telesio’s successor as head of the Accademia Cosentina, who published a synthesis of his predecessor’s philosophy in 1589; and by Antonio Persio, who gave lessons on Telesio’s thought in Venice and published a collection of smaller works, the Varii de naturalibus rebus libelli, in 1590.
 Giordano Bruno speaks of the “giudiciosissimo Telesio” in the third dialog of De la causa, whilst Francis Bacon based his own speculative philosophy of nature on a blend of Telesian and Paracelsian conceptions (Giachetti Assenza 1980; Rees 1977; 1984).
 Thomas Hobbes followed Telesio in the rejection of species (Schuhmann 1990; Leijenhorst 1998, p.
 116ff.)
 The physiology of René Descartes in De homine shows close similarities to Telesio’s physiological theories as they are presented in De natura rerum (Hatfield 1992).
 Telesio also had some influence on Gassendi and on libertine thinkers (Bianchi 1992).

 Telesio’s vision of the genesis of nature is simple to the point of being archaic, yet at the same time astonishingly modern in the sense that he seems to have been one of the very first defenders of a theory of natural evolution without metaphysical or theological presuppositions.
 According to his De rerum natura, the only things which must be presupposed are passive matter and active force, the latter of which Telesio thought of as twofold, heat and cold.
 These principles were meant to replace the Aristotelian metaphysical principles of matter and form.
 In order to explain how all natural beings came into existence by these opposing forces, Telesio presumed that in the beginning God had created two primary globes, the sun and the earth, the sun being the seat of heat, the earth that of coldness, and that He had separated them with such a distance in space that they could not extinguish each other (DRN book I, ch.
 IV).
 All natural things result from the battle of these antagonistic forces for the possession of matter.
 The main region of that creative battle is the surface of the earth, where they create metals, stones and animate beings.
 The primary activity of warmth is to move fast and to dilate and rarefy matter, whereas that of cold is to hinder movement and to condense matter.
 Things differ according to the amount of heat or cold they possess (and therefore according to their density and derivative qualities such as velocity and colour).
 The quantity of matter is not changed through the action of these forces upon it.
 The role of heat, cold and matter as ‘natural principles’ had been highlighted before by Girolamo Fracastoro in the first version of the Homocentrica and in the dialogue Fracastorius sive De anima (Lerner 1992), as well as by Girolamo Cardano in his Liber unicus de natura.

 The things of nature are not created, governed and sustained by divine providence.
 In Telesio’s philosophy, there is no such thing as a transcendent mind or idea.
 All things act solely according to their own nature, starting from the primary forces of cold and heat.
-The Epicurean chance is enclosed in Telesio’s Stoic-influenced philosophy of nature (Kessler 1992): everything can produce everything, an idea which was soon to be sharply rejected by Francesco Patrizzi da Chierso, one of the most important contemporary readers of Telesio (“Obiectiones”, in the appendix of Telesio’s Varii libelli, p.
+The Epicurean chance is enclosed in Telesio’s Stoic-influenced philosophy of nature (Kessler 1992): everything can produce everything, an idea which was soon to be sharply rejected by Francesco Patrizi da Chierso, one of the most important contemporary readers of Telesio (“Obiectiones”, in the appendix of Telesio’s Varii libelli, p.
 467 f.).
 In order to sustain themselves, these primary forces and all beings which arise through their antagonistic interaction must be able to sense themselves as well as the opposite force, that is, they must sense what is convenient and what is inconvenient or damaging for their survival and well-being.
 Sensation, therefore, is not the property of embodied souls.
 Telesio’s philosophy can thus be described as a pansensism in the sense that all beings, animate or inanimate, are said to have the power of sensation.